 Captain Picard and his crew pursue the Borg back in time to stop them from preventing Earth's first contact with an alien species.
 They also make sure that Zefram Cochrane makes his famous maiden flight at warp speed.

 A prequel series, set 100 years before the original Star Trek series, which focuses on the early years of Starfleet, leading up to the formation of the Federation and the Earth-Romulan Wars.
 The series is set aboard the Earth ship Enterprise NX-01, captained by Jonathan Archer.

-An alien phenomenon of unprecedented size and power is approaching Earth, destroying everything in its path.
+An massive alien spacecraft of enormous power is approaching Earth, destroying everything in its path.
 The only starship in range is the USS Enterprise--still in drydock after a major overhaul.
-As Captain Willard Decker readies his ship and his crew to face this menace, Admiral James T. Kirk arrives with orders to take command of the Enterprise and intercept the intruder.
+As Captain Willard Decker readies his ship and his crew to face this menace, Admiral James T. Kirk arrives with orders to take command of the Enterprise and intercept the alien intruder.
 But it has been three years since Kirk last commanded the Enterprise on its historic five year mission... is he up to the task of saving the Earth?
 Written by

 Gregory A. Sheets <email@example.com>

 83 of 131 people found this review helpful.

 Was this review helpful to you?